Geokobby/Recipe-page-main/README-template.md

 ## Acknowledgments
- Thanks to W3 schools for being a good library for developers
+ Thanks to W3 schools for being a good library for developers.